-There are no tool roads or bridges in Scotland
+- There are no toll roads or bridges in Scotland

 Good to know

-- Make sure you always have coins, as many parkings are not free
+- Make sure you always have coins, as many carparks are not free

 - Parking in Glasgow and Edinburgh is very expensive.
 Better to start or finish in one of those cities and not have a car while there